FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 This will kill and remove docker containers and delete their data volumes.

 It will also try to clean up helper containers created by PhpStorm, if you're using that IDE.

-If you do something accidentally to modify the wordpress container and put it into a weird state somehow, or even if you just want to re-initialize the whole WordPress environment (i.e. the app and the mysql db), this is how you can do it.
+If you do something accidentally to modify the Wordpress container and put it into a weird state somehow, or even if you just want to re-initialize the whole WordPress environment (i.e. the app and the mysql db), this is how you can do it.

 This doesn't remove the docker _images_, just the containers and their data volumes.
 So you won't have to rebuild images after a `clean`.
 But also, if what you're trying to do is remove those images, you'll need to use `docker image rm <image_id>`.

 After a `bin/clean`, you'll need to run a new environment again, such as `bin/dev` and also re-run setup, like `bin/setup`.